nicepkg/aide/website/en/guide/configuration/convert-language-pairs.md

 # aide.convertLanguagePairs

-This configuration allows you to customize the language mapping for code conversion.
+This configuration allows you to customize ==the language mapping for code conversion==.
 The mapping should be in the form of `sourceLanguage: targetLanguage`.

 By default, the editor will remember your language mapping in the current project's `.vscode/settings.json` file, under the `aide.convertLanguagePairs` configuration.
 You can modify or add new language mappings here, for example: